-Fees billed by the independent external auditors of the Company, KPMG LLP, during fiscal 2018 and 2019 totalled \$1,205,000 and \$1,266,000, respectively, the nature of which related solely to audit fees.
+Fees billed by the independent external auditors of the Company, KPMG LLP, during fiscal 2019 and 2020 totalled \$1,266,000 and \$1,168,000, respectively.
+The portion of these fees related to audit fees for 2019 and 2020 were \$1,266,000 and \$1,131,000, respectively.
 These audit fees were in respect of audit services and interim reviews of the consolidated financial statements of the Company, including separate audits and reviews of certain of its wholly owned subsidiaries.
-In addition, services during both years were provided by KPMG LLP in respect of other regulatory-required auditor attest functions associated with government audit reports for the Company's long-term care centres and home health care operations.
+In addition, services during both years were provided by KPMG LLP in respect of other regulatory-required auditor attest functions associated with government audit reports for the Company's LTC homes and home health care operations.
+The balance of the 2020 fees of \$37,000 related to tax advice and other professional services.